MEHColeman/shoreditch/docs/seed.md

 GitHub Actions as the source, HTTPS enforced, deployed on every push to master.

-Release process: bump `lib/shoreditch/version.rb`, roll the changelog, commit to master, tag (bare version, no `v` — matching `0.9.0`), push, then `gem push` — Mark runs the push in a real terminal, since the account's API key demands an OTP per push and the in-session runner has no interactive stdin.
+Release process: bump `lib/shoreditch/version.rb`, roll the changelog, refresh `demo/Gemfile.lock` (`cd demo && bundle lock`) **in the same commit** — the demo deploy runs bundler frozen, so a lockfile still naming the old version fails the workflow, which is what reddened the two runs around the 1.1.0 release — then commit to master, tag (bare version, no `v` — matching `0.9.0`), push, and `gem push`.
+Mark runs the push in a real terminal, since the account's API key demands an OTP per push and the in-session runner has no interactive stdin.

 ## Traps worth knowing